derek-corcoran-barrios/SustainscapesOrganizationPres/README.md

 The last tremor or earthquake happened 24 km ESE of Farkhār, Afghanistan, and had a magnitude of 4.1.
-The most intense tremor or earthquake in the last month happened southern Iran and had a magnitude of 6.3, this was updated at 30/11, 2021 13:41.
+The most intense tremor or earthquake in the last month happened 64 km NNW of Bandar Abbas, Iran and had a magnitude of 6.3, this was updated at 30/11, 2021 17:44.
 Thanks stackoverflow!!